 2. Chalk Drawings

-This is one of our favorite teaching “tricks”.
-We do it all the time and what’s best, is that you can include ALL your children in this activity.
-My older children will write math sums, letters, science drawings, and words outside on the pavement with chalk, whilst the younger ones are drawing their magic wonders.
+This is one of our favourite teaching“tricks”.
+We do it all the time, andwhat’ss best is that you can include ALL your children in this activity.
+My older children will write math sums, letters, and science drawings, and write words outside on the pavement with chalk, whilst the younger ones draw their magic wonders.
 You could include shadow drawings, games like hopscotch, patterns, tracing, shapes, beginning sounds, and animals.
-Again, whatever you have in mind to teach for the day, can all be done in chalk, outside in the fresh air.
+Again, whatever you have in mind to teach for the day can all be done in chalk, outside in the fresh air.

 3. Paint, Cut, and Paste

-With painting and the use of different colors, you are allowing your child to express their emotions through creativity and without verbal interaction.
+Through painting and the use of different colours, you allow your child to express their emotions creatively, without verbal interaction.

 4. Open-Ended Toys